-Stephanie contacted us a couple of months before about the interest to do the trek to Everest base camp with her friend Jessica.
+Stephanie contacted us a couple of months before about the trek to Everest base camp with Jessica.
 Stephanie and Jessica did the Mardi Himal trek with us in December 2015 with four other friends from Singapore.
 They confirmed the dates after their vacation got approved at work.

 Flight to Lukla and trek to Monjo

 We met at the hotel restaurant for a quick breakfast before heading for the domestic airport.
-We went through the usual formalities of checking in through the security gate, checking in with the airlines with yet another security check, and waited for the flight to be announced.
-The flight was delayed by just over an hour, which is usual in Kathmandu due to the foggy weather in the morning and air traffic congestion.
+We went through the usual formalities of checking in through the security gate, checking in with the airlines with yet another security check, and waiting for the announced flight.
+Unfortunately, the flight was delayed by just over an hour, usually in Kathmandu, due to the foggy weather in the morning and air traffic congestion.
 When our flight was finally announced, we boarded the bus, boarded the aircraft, and took off for Lukla.
 We arrived in Lukla 25 minutes after takeoff, and it was a smooth flight with clear weather.
 Upon landing at Lukla, we were met by our support crew, who claimed our luggage and met us at the lodge we stay in at the end of our Everest region treks.
 Jess and Steph had hot tea while we sorted out the packs for the porter, etcetera.

 Once the porter’s load was organized, Jessica and Stephanie were given a briefing on how to stay safe while on the trail, especially how to avoid being pushed down the path by pack animals and icy parts of the trail.
 We decided to go to Monjo, which is two hours further than the usual stopping place at Phakding, for a couple of reasons.

 - We had arrived with plenty of time, and hiking will keep us occupied and warm.